spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/upcoming-release/configuring-github-actions.md

 #### Example 2: Running Glue API tests on Debian with PostgreSQL and PHP 8.0

-To run Glue API tests on Debian with PostgreSQL and PHP 8.0:
+To run Glue API tests on Debian with PostgreSQL and PHP 8.0, follow these steps:
 1. Update the desired deploy file:
     1. Define the Docker image tag:
         ```yaml